The educational experiences of children in care

-The Oranga Tamariki Voices of Children and Young People team recently led a project designed to better understand experiences of mainstream education for children and young people in care, and influences on these experiences.
+The Oranga Tamariki Voices of Children and Young People team recently led a project designed to better understand experiences of mainstream education for children and young people in care.

 The Expert Advisory Panel (2015) reported that children and young people who came into contact with Child Youth and Family (CYF) had high rates of educational disengagement and under achievement.
 The Voices team further explored these experiences and outcomes through a qualitative study of children and young people’s experiences, a review of New Zealand government data, and a literature scan of national and international research.

 This project is intended to inform policy and practice change within Oranga Tamariki as well as support and inform Ministry of Education work.
-It is comprised of three research reports, including:
+It is comprised of three research reports and a summary.

 Results from Part 1 explore six core topics relating to children's experiences of education.